Human medicines toxic to cats at a glance

 Treatment will vary depending on the medication your cat has ingested.
 I’ve covered this topic in much more detail here but will list the basics.

-If the cat ingested the medication within the previous two hours, gastric decontamination can be attempted.
-This may include inducing vomiting or pumping the stomach.
+If the cat ingested the medication within the previous two hours, gastric decontamination could be attempted, which may include inducing vomiting or pumping the stomach.

 Administration of activated charcoal to bind to the toxins.

 Supportive care such as intravenous fluids to treat dehydration and help the body flush out the toxin, anti-nausea medication, anti-seizure medication, muscle relaxants to control tremors, oxygen therapy for cats who are experiencing breathing difficulty.